-Once you’re tracking and measuring the statistics on your site, it’s very easy to get overwhelmed, hone in on the wrong things, and end up with “analysis paralysis.”
-After all, not all of us have Data’s brain.
+Once you’re tracking and measuring the statistics on your website, it’s very easy to get overwhelmed, hone in on the wrong things, and end up with “analysis paralysis.”
+(After all, not all of us have Data’s brain.)

 There’s an allure to big numbers that seem like impressive stats.
 That’s why so many websites still report the number of hits they receive even though…

 …the measurement of hits is outdated and relatively useless.